William-King977/Treasure-Hunter/README.md

 - Fire/Lava by LuminousDragonGames (https://opengameart.org/content/2-seamless-lava-tiles).
 - Floor by Sploder (The Algorithm Crew game asset).

-Everything else was designed in Piskel.
+Everything else was designed in Piskel and Microsoft Word.